-European carriers purportedly ordering nano-SIMs in anticipation of new iPhone debutAlex Wagner - Deputy Managing Editor, News Desk
+European carriers purportedly ordering nano-SIMs in anticipation of new iPhone debutAlex Wagner - Editorial Director of News and Content

 It was just two years ago with the introductions of the iPad and iPhone 4 that Apple began using micro-SIM cards in its devices, but according to a new report, the Cupertino firm may be planning to switch to an even smaller SIM in the next iPhone.
 The Financial Times claims that European carriers have begun placing "multiple orders" of the new nano-SIM card with the expectation that Apple will be using the card in the new iPhone that's thought to be coming later this year.
 It's said that while the operators weren't prepared for the iPhone 4 and iPad's adoption of the micro-SIM in 2010, they're planning ahead this time around.
 The publication also claims that Nokia won't be using the nano-SIM in its new Windows Phone 8 Lumia handset that's coming in the fall.